OpenEvalProject/evals/manuscripts/elife-27713/v2/manuscript.md

 We asked if increased xCT/SLC7A11 expression in CB-839 resistant cell lines would be sufficient to cause cystine-induced glutamine anaplerosis and increase glutaminase inhibitor sensitivity. xCT/SLC7A11 was expressed in three CB-839 resistant breast cancer cell lines, all of which had low baseline expression of this transport system: MCF7, MDA-MB-468 and AU565 (Figure 4H).
 We first confirmed that expression of SLC7A11 in MCF7 cells increased the glutamine uptake and glutamate release rate of cells cultured in RPMI, and that this effect was enhanced by high cystine levels in the media (Figure 4—figure supplement 3A).
 SLC7A11 expression had no effect on intracellular glutamate or GSH levels in standard RPMI, but did prevent the decrease in glutathione levels observed when MCF7 cells are cultured in RPMI with low cystine (Figure 4—figure supplement 3B).
 We next traced [U-13C5]glutamine fate in these cell lines with and without SLC7A11 overexpression. xCT/SLC7A11 expression increased the incorporation of glutamine carbon into TCA cycle intermediates in the presence of RPMI levels of cystine in all three cell lines (Figure 4I). xCT/SLC7A11 expression also potentiated CB-839 sensitivity when these cells are cultured in RPMI, but not RPMI with 10 µM cystine (Figure 4J and Figure 4—figure supplement 4).
 These results demonstrate that xCT/SLC7A11 is necessary and sufficient for increased glutamine anaplerosis and glutaminase addiction in the presence of high levels of extracellular cystine.

-## Low environmental cystine availability limits glutamine anaplerosis in vivo
+### Low environmental cystine availability limits glutamine anaplerosis in vivo

 Lastly, we asked whether the relatively low level of cystine available in vivo could limit glutamine anaplerosis of xCT/SLC7A11-expressing tumors.
 For these studies, we sought to increase cystine availability in A549 tumor bearing mice and monitor glutamine carbon incorporation into metabolites in the tumors.
 We found that an oral dose of 2.4 g/kg cystine could raise plasma cystine levels in mice from ~15 µM to ~70 µM for at least 4 hr (Figure 5A).
 We next administered cystine and [U-13C5]glutamine to A549 tumor bearing mice to determine if cystine administration would increase glutamine anaplerosis.
 Because oral cystine administration to mice surgically prepared for long-term glutamine infusion as performed in Figure 1B was not technically feasible, [U-13C5]glutamine was administered to tumor bearing mice via multiple bolus intravenous injections (Elgogary et al., 2016; Lane et al., 2015; Tardito et al., 2015; Yuneva et al., 2012) 30 min after cystine dosing (Figure 5B).
 This labeled glutamine delivery method does not allow us to assess steady state contribution of glutamine carbon to the TCA cycle in tumors; however, glutamine intravenous bolus injections do allow examination of glutamine incorporation into glutamate and downstream metabolites during a pre-steady state, kinetic labeling period and this method has previously been used to corroborate predicted changes in tumor glutamine utilization (Elgogary et al., 2016; Lane et al., 2015; Tardito et al., 2015; Yuneva et al., 2012) (Figure 5B).
 From measuring glutamine uptake and glutamate release rates under high and low cystine conditions (Figure 4—figure supplement 1), we surmise that the intracellular pools of glutamine and glutamate turnover more rapidly with increasing extracellular cystine.
 Thus, a prediction of our model that would be captured by kinetic [U-13C5]glutamine labeling is that intratumoral labeling of glutamine, as well as glutamate and TCA cycle metabolites, will be higher in the presence of exogenous cystine.
 Terminal [U-13C5]glutamine plasma enrichment was similar in cystine-treated and untreated animals, while cystine-treated animals had substantially higher plasma cystine concentrations (Figure 5B).
 Consistent with increased glutamine catabolism in cystine treated tumors, labeling of glutamine, glutamate and αKG from [U-13C5]glutamine in tumors was higher in cystine treated mice (Figure 5C).
 These results suggest that increasing cystine levels in tumors can cause increased glutamine consumption and glutamate release, a phenomenon we have shown using in vitro models leads to enhanced glutamine anaplerosis.
 These results are consistent with a model where low cystine levels in vivo limit tumor glutamine catabolism and anaplerosis.

 ![Figure 5.](https://cdn.elifesciences.org/articles/27713/elife-27713-fig5-v2.jpg)

 **Figure 5.:** (A) nu/nu mice were treated with 2.4 g/kg cystine by oral gavage, and plasma from these animals was collected at the indicated time points.
 Cystine concentration in plasma at each time point as determined by GC-MS is shown.
 (B) Schematic diagram of cystine administration to tumor bearing mice, followed by bolus I.V. injections of [U-13C5]glutamine,and analysis of intratumoral metabolite labeling during the period of kinetic labeling.
 Shown in the graph are hypothetical labeling patterns of two metabolites over time after glutamine injection.
 Metabolite A (shown in black) is labeled by glutamine faster in the presence of cystine, but the level of steady state labeling is unaffected.
 Metabolite B (shown in gray) is labeled by glutamine faster in the presence of cystine and also to a greater extent at steady state.
 We harvest and analyze tumors in the pre-steady state period of labeling as indicated by the arrow, and thus it is not possible to determine to what extent an increase in labeling is due to faster labeling kinetics or increased steady state contribution of the label to the given metabolite.
 (C) A549 tumor bearing mice were treated (n = 4) or not (n = 3) with oral cystine prior to three bolus [U-13C5]glutamine injections every 15 min.
 Plasma and tumor tissue was then harvested 15 min after the last injection (described in Materials and methods).
 Left Enrichment of m + 5 glutamine and cystine concentration in the plasma of these animals.
 Right Fractional labeling of glutamine (m + 5), glutamate (m + 5), α-ketoglutarate (m + 5) in A549 tumor tissue.
 For all panels, the values represent the mean and the error bars represent ± SD.
-P values were calculated using a two-tailed unpaired t tests. * indicates p<0.05; ** indicates p<0.01; *** indicates p<0.001.10.7554/eLife.27713.027Figure 5—source data 1.Figure 5.
+P values were calculated using a two-tailed unpaired t tests. * indicates p<0.05; ** indicates p<0.01; *** indicates p<0.001.

 ## Discussion

-## Coincidence of xCT/SLC7A11 expression and high environmental cystine contribute to increased glutamine metabolism
+### Coincidence of xCT/SLC7A11 expression and high environmental cystine contribute to increased glutamine metabolism

 Environmental differences between in vitro culture conditions and tumors in vivo can lead to differential reliance on glutamine anaplerosis, causing some cells to be addicted to glutamine catabolism in vitro.
 We found that non-physiological cystine levels in tissue culture can explain many of the differences in glutamine metabolism between lung cancer cells in vitro and in tumors.
 The glutamate/cystine antiporter xCT/SLC7A11 is necessary for the observed cystine-induced glutamine anaplerosis in A549 cells.
 Thus, high levels of extracellular cystine and the cellular capacity to secrete glutamate in exchange for cystine cooperate to increase glutamine anaplerosis in these cells.